nikita-volkov/nikita-volkov.github.io/_posts/2014-11-17-a-taste-of-state-parsers-are-easy.md

 ---
 layout: post
 title: "A taste of State: parsers are easy"
-tags: [haskell, state, parser, parsing, monad, transformer, postgres, postgresql, binary, format]
+tags: [haskell, state, parser, parsing, monad, transformer, postgres, postgresql, binary, format, c, decoder]
-description:
+description: A story of how I translated a C decoder to Haskell
 comments: true

 ---